Andy-set-studio/stalfos.io/02-scripts.md

 ### Debounce

-"Borrowed" from [David Walsh's blog](http://davidwalsh.name/javascript-debounce-function).
-This function helps debounce events such as `resize` which can fire a crazy amount of times.
+"Borrowed" from [David Walsh's blog](http://davidwalsh.name/javascript-debounce-function), this function helps debounce events such as `resize` which can fire a crazy amount of times.

 ```javascript
 {% include samples/scripts/helpers/debounce.js %}